-(H) Immigration Reform Act Compliance: In accordance with the federal Immigration Reform Act, each individual employed by the Village must be legally eligible for employment within the United States at the time of employment.
-Upon employment, newly hired employees shall be required to complete an I-9 form to be filed with the Human Resources Coordinator, and produce satisfactory documentation to establish their eligibility for employment within the United States under the Immigration Reform Act.
+In accordance with the federal Immigration Reform Act, each individual employed by the Village must be legally eligible for employment within the United States at the time of employment.
+Upon employment, newly hired employees shall be required to complete an I-9 form to be filed and produce satisfactory documentation to establish their eligibility for employment within the United States under the Immigration Reform Act.

-(I) Village Employment - Equal Opportunity: Consistent with its policy of equality of opportunity, the Village is committed to a policy of equal employment opportunity for all positions within the Village's operations consistent with federal and state laws.
+Section 2.9 Village Employment - Equal Opportunity

+Consistent with its policy of equality of opportunity, the Village is committed to a policy of equal employment opportunity for all positions within the Village's operations consistent with federal and state laws.
 If there are any substantive changes to any state or federal statute, regulation, or administrative rule to any state or federal law, including all regulations or administrative rules cited in this policy, those changes are deemed to be automatically incorporated into this policy as of the effective date of such change.